Women in France: Education

-Educational aspirations were on the rise and were becoming increasingly institutionalised in order to supply the church and state with the functionaries to serve as their future administrators.
-Girls were schooled too, but not to assume political responsibility.
-Girls were ineligible for leadership positions and were generally considered to have an inferior intellect to their brothers.
-France had many small local schools where working-class children - both boys and girls - learned to read, the better "to know, love, and serve God."
-The sons and daughters of the noble and bourgeois elites were given gender-specific educations: boys were sent to upper school, perhaps a university, while their sisters - if they were lucky enough to leave the house - would be sent to board at a convent with a vague curriculum.
-The Enlightenment challenged this model, but no real alternative was presented for female education.
+Educational aspirations were rising and becoming increasingly institutionalised to supply the church and the state with the civil servants to serve as their future administrators.
+Girls were schooled too but not to assume political responsibility.
+They were ineligible for leadership positions and were generally considered to have an inferior intellect to that of their brothers.
+France had many small local schools in which working-class children, both boys and girls, learned to read, the better "to know, love, and serve God."
+The sons and daughters of the noble and bourgeois elites were given gender-specific educations: boys were sent to upper school, perhaps a university, and their sisters, if they were lucky enough to leave the house, would be sent to board at a convent with a vague curriculum.

+The Enlightenment challenged that model, but no real alternative was presented for female education.
 Only through education at home were knowledgeable women formed, usually to the sole end of dazzling their salons.